ninhgiang225/Group-Sprint-1-Bookazon/README.md

 # 📚 Bookazon: Refactoring for the Future

 Welcome to **Bookazon**—where code smells get cleaned up and design principles shine!
-This project is a refactored online bookstore, built by our team for CS321, Fall 2024.
+This project is a refactored online bookstore, built by our team, BitWise, for CS321, Fall 2025.
 We took a legacy codebase and transformed it into a maintainable, extensible, and SOLID-compliant system.

 ---